-If the Division of Elections is your filing officer, you are required to file all campaign reports via the EFS.
-If your filing officer is other than the Division of Elections, you must contact that office to find out its requirements.
+If the Division is your filing officer, you are required to file all campaign reports via the EFS.
+If your filing officer is other than the Division, contact that office to find out its requirements.

 9. If my treasurer is out of town, can I have an extension to file my report?